TomasS666/browser-technologies-1920/README.md

 I liked the idea of implementing an shirt as SVG to wrap the input of the user directly on the svg.
 Especially because SVG has a better browser support than I initially thought.
 But it's harder than I thought.
 Because it's pretty challenging to break text lines in SVG without a lot of additional logic.
 So at some point the cost of SVG was higher if we're talking about accesability.
 Later in this readme a bit more indept about challenges I encountered with SVG.

 ### LocalStorage as enhancement
 I wanted to implement localstorage.
 And I did, until I figured my whole UI wasn't right.
 And my code was not generic enough to reuse it easily in my new form setup.
-It's a shame because I really wanted to use it as an enhancement
+It's a shame because I really wanted to use it as an enhancement, but it time was ticking and I had a lot of improvements to fix elsewhere.

 ### Multiform as enhancement
 Splitted the form up in steps with each step in it's own fieldset.
 I wrote my own script which preventDefaults the button actions when certain features are enabled in the browser.
 This way I prevent the formaction from submitting, so I can go through the form step by step and save the data in the localStorage.
+At this point, as pointed out above, localStorage is non-functioning.
+I refactored my code and localStorage doesn't fit in the time I have left.
+It works without though.

+### Share button as enhancement
+Mainly on mobile devices there's a thing called ```javascript navigator .share()``` which gets supported on newer devices.
+It enabled the user to share content / a page, by their mobile native share functionallity.
+What's nice here is that the native share functionality UI is user centric.
+The mediums to share on are based on the users preferences or recently used applications.

+But this one really needs feature detection, otherwise you end up by appending a button to the DOM of a device which doesn't support this functionality at all.

+### Print button

 #### However challenges arose
 A big design decision early on, was the bottleneck in my written code later on.
 I used to fieldsets to seperate the steps with their fields accordingly.
 To go through it step by step.
 Out of an HCI principle.
 But I overly distributed the steps, when I found out it isn't handy at all.
 Because why choose a font for your shirt later on or before you see the shirt?
 That's quite stupid.